taurus-org/taurus/doc/source/devel/guide_migration.rst

     #.
 In *API v0* class member (like :attr:`~Controller.ctrl_extra_attributes`)
        value for key *type* had to be a string (like 'PyTango.DevString' or 'PyTango.DevDouble').
 Now they can be a python type (like str or float).
-       Please check :ref:`pool-controller-data-type` for more information.
+       Please check :ref:`sardana-controller-data-type` for more information.

 4. **generic controller method names**: